Software Engineering: A Modern Approach

 System.out.println(names);

-Example 2: Now we will show an example of a function that does not follow the Open/Closed Principle.
+Example 2: The following example shows a function that does not follow the Open-Closed Principle.

 double calcTotalScholarships(Student[] list) {